 In finding the penalty amount to be reasonable, I have taken into account that the incident occurred despite Petitioner’s anti-abuse policies and the training that it provided to its employees.
 The fact that Petitioner had “robust” policies in place does not serve as a basis for reducing the penalty amount.
 Petitioner had a duty to assure that an incident such as the type that occurred here did not occur.
 That such an incident did occur is proof that Petitioner’s policies were, in the final analysis, inadequate.

 Steven T. Kessel Administrative Law Judge

-- 2. There are exceptions to this rule that do not apply here.
+- back to note 1 2.
+There are exceptions to this rule that do not apply here.
 Scope and severity findings may be reviewable where there is a finding of immediate jeopardy level noncompliance or where imposition of a remedy causes a facility to lose authority to conduct nurse aide competency training.
 42 C.F.R. § 498.3(b)(14) and (d)(10)(i),(ii).

 - back to note 2